-ISO 5457 states that the drawings space for an A3 sheet is 277x390mm giving 10mm of clearance on each side, except for 20mm horizontally on the left to allow for filing.
-It also states that drawing sheets should have centre lines, a grid reference for identifying locations on the drawing, and trim markings in the corner; giving me a sheet that looks something like this:
+There is an international drawing border specified within ISO 5457.
+It states that the drawings space for an A3 sheet is 277x390mm; giving 20mm clearance on the left to allow for filing and 10mm of clearance on the remaining sides.
+It also states that drawing borders should have centre lines, a grid system and trim markings; which when combined, look like this:

 - Legal owner;